Page Output Cache Provider for Azure Managed Cache Service

 Modify the behavior of the cache client by changing the settings in the associated dataCacheClient section.
 For example, enable compression with the isCompressionEnabled attribute.

-Cache Client Configuration Settings for Windows Azure Cache Service (Preview).
-Note that the ASP.NET providers for Cache do not support binary or custom serialization types.
+Cache Client Configuration Settings for Azure Managed Cache Service.
+Note that the ASP.NET providers for caching do not support binary or custom serialization types.

 Change the settings for the output cache provider.
-For a list of available configuration options, see ASP.NET Page Output Cache Provider Configuration Settings for Windows Azure Cache Service (Preview).
+For a list of available configuration options, see ASP.NET Page Output Cache Provider Configuration Settings for Azure Managed Cache Service.

 In This Section